alicelambda/blag/content/posts/htb/htb mango.md

 date: DATE
 draft: true
 tags: ["pentesting","htb"]
-reads: 3
+reads: 2
 ---

-Hack the Box is a website for  pentesting.
-Mango was the first  box I got user access to!
-First I did a port scan to see what services were running.
+Mango was the first Hack The Box I got user access to!
+Hack the Box is a pentesting website.
+To get in, I started off with a port scan to see what services were running.
 ```
 namp -sC -sC -oA mango 10.10.10.162
 # Nmap 7.80 scan initiated Wed Dec 18 10:44:55 2019 as: nmap -sC -sV -oA mango 10.10.10.162